quicwg/quic-v2/draft-ietf-quic-v2.md

 ## The HTTP/3 Exception

+The Alt-Svc HTTP field {{?RFC7838}} allows an HTTP server to inform clients of which versions of HTTP it supports.
+However, in order to use this information, clients also need to select a transport protocol that can carry HTTP.
-HTTP/3 can use the ALPN codepoint to discover QUIC versions via the Alt-Svc HTTP field {{?RFC7838}}.
-If different QUIC versions use the same HTTP/3 ALPN, a client might discover QUIC support via Alt-Svc on a TCP connection, and then attempt to use a QUIC version that the server does not support.
+If multiple QUIC versions were to use the same ALPN to refer to HTTP/3, a client might discover QUIC support via Alt-Svc on a TCP connection, and then attempt to use a QUIC version that the server does not support.
 Therefore, HTTP/3 is an exception to the principle that new QUIC versions do not require new ALPN